Rigidity of complete K\"ahler-Einstein metrics under cscK perturbations: Introduction

 \subsection{Canonical metrics}

-A classical question in K\"ahler geometry is on finding an especially ``nice'' representative of a given K\"ahler class $[\omega]$ for a K\"ahler manifold $(M,\omega)$.
-Generally, the K\"ahler-Einstein metric is the best candidate for such a representative.
+A classical problem in Kähler geometry is to find a canonical representative in a given Kähler class $[\omega]$.
+Among such canonical metrics, Kähler–Einstein metrics are among the most natural and most intensively studied.
 A K\"ahler metric $\omega$ is called K\"ahler-Einstein if the Ricci curvature is proportional to the metric, that is